Australia's Turnbull mocks Trump in leaked audio

 "It was beautiful.
 It was the most beautiful putting-me-at-ease ever," he told the crowd.

-The Midwinter Ball is the premier event of political year in the Australian capital, a mixing of journalists, advisers and politicians, similar to the White House Correspondents Dinner.
+The Midwinter Ball is the premier event of the political year in the Australian capital, Canberra, a mixing of journalists, advisers and politicians, similar to the White House Correspondents Dinner.

 But unlike the US version, the leader's speech is supposed to be off the record.
 However, Channel Nine decided to air it when parts of Turnbull's speech were posted to social media.